alt-romes/haskell-x-swift-project-steps/README.md

 marshaling), SwiftUI observation, and iOS development which requires GHC to produce code for the iOS compilation target.

-I'm pursuing this project, blog post, and future iterations of this project in my own free time.
-If you'd like to sponsor this project, visit [my GitHub sponsors page](https://github.com/sponsors/alt-romes).
+This work is being partially sponsored by [Well-Typed](https://well-typed.com/), and is otherwise carried out in my own free time.